 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

-Gymnosporangium sabinae was once almost confined to mainland Europe and very rarely recorded in the UK, but in recent years has become much more common, for reasons that are not understood.
+Gymnosporangium sabinae was once almost confined to mainland Europe and very rarely recorded in the UK, but in the last twenty years or so it has become much more common in the UK, for reasons that are not understood.
 Severe infections may be capable of causing reductions in yield.

 On pears, the brown fungal growths produced on the underside of infected leaves release spores which cannot reinfect pear, but instead are wind-dispersed and infect several juniper species, causing perennial stem infections.
 In spring these produce orange, gelatinous outgrowths, which in turn produce wind-blown spores that reinfect pears.